Skip to main content

 }

-For the last test case, we need Alice to sign the follow_user transaction and Bob to sign the make_post transactions.
-We add another constant for Bob's keypair and make the following adjustment:
+For the last test case, the follow_user transaction should be signed by Alice, while the make_post transactions should be signed by Bob.
+A new constant for Bob's keypair is added and the following adjustments are made:

 val bob_kp = rell.test.keypairs.bob;